 This is a beautiful composite shabti with well defined details and a lovely, warm turquoise-green colour.
 His smiling face gives him an enormous "presence".

 He is wearing a tripartite wig and has a plaited beard.
 He is holding pick and hoe in his rather large, crossed hands, and he has a seed back over his proper left shoulder.
 The shabti has a back pillar and plinth.

 There are no inscriptions, so unfortunately we will never know who this smiling person was.

 Height 11.3 cm without base, 14.9 cm including base.

-Belgian private collection PDS; previously with Bonhams, sale 11597 of 21 April 2005, part of lot 483; previously UK private collection.
+Dutch private collection; previously with Bonhams, sale 11597 of 21 April 2005, part of lot 483; previously UK private collection.